Help us match you with local pros in your area

 It's important to choose an HVAC company that employs technicians with the appropriate qualifications and expertise.
 HVAC contractors in all states have federal requirements set by the Environmental Protection Agency (EPA).
 To obtain the EPA Section 608 Technician Certification, contractors must pass an exam (the specific exam depends on the kind of equipment they intend to work with).
 Section 608 certification is required for all technicians who "maintain, service, repair or dispose of equipment that could release refrigerants into the atmosphere."
 All other licensing requirements are handled on a state-by-state basis.

 HVAC contractors in New Jersey are required to be licensed by the Board of Examiners of Heating, Ventilating, Air Conditioning and Refrigeration Contractors.
 Contractors must be bonded and must participate in continuing education.
 Individuals who operate an HVAC business must also have general liability insurance.
-Reviewing feedback on Yelp, the Better Business Bureau (BBB), Google Reviews, and similar sites can help your decision.
-Choose a provider with great reviews and stories of positive customer experiences.
+Reviewing feedback on Yelp, the Better Business Bureau (BBB), Google Reviews, and similar sites can help your decision as well.
+Choose a company with great reviews and reports of positive experiences from customers.

-Always make sure you understand what a company’s process looks like.
-When HVAC repairs are needed, ask your provider to list which parts require replacement and why.
-Confirm that your technician will clean and test the full system afterward to guarantee proper operation.
-When getting a replacement, ask the contractor to explain the new HVAC system estimated installation time, energy efficiency, brand, features, and model.
-Before starting the project, you should understand how your provider will size the system appropriately for your home and the price you'll pay.
+Always make sure you understand what a company’s process is like.
+When HVAC repairs are needed, ask your provider to explain which parts need replacement and why.
+Confirm that your technician will clean and test the system after finishing the work to guarantee proper operation.
+When replacing your HVAC system, ask the contractor to provide details on the new estimated installation time, energy efficiency, brand, features, and model.
+Before signing a contract, make sure you understand how your provider will properly size the new unit for your home and what the cost will be.

 Get written bids before beginning any HVAC work.
 The quote should outline costs for both labor and materials.
 Read all terms carefully before signing.

 You should have your HVAC system inspected twice a year.
 At the time of the inspection, your technician will inform you what services are required.
 You should also call a technician if you start noticing issues such as strange noises, leaks, or unusual smells.
-If your home has ductwork, you should have it inspected every few years.
+If your system has ductwork, it should be inspected every few years.

 You can save energy throughout the year by reducing the amount of work it takes for your HVAC system to maintain your home's temperature.
 Always keep your thermostat as close to the outside temperature as is comfortable, and avoid making drastic changes — adjust it only a few degrees at a time.
 You might also consider installing a smart thermostat.